 Meaning

-In the quote “When we have done our best, we can, as a united people, take whatever may befall with calm courage and confidence that this old nation will survive and if death should come to many of us, death is not the end.,” the emphasis is on courage.
-It highlights the thought that bravery means acting despite fear while implying that fear is natural but not decisive.
+The message behind “When we have done our best, we can, as a united people, take whatever may befall with calm courage and confidence that this old nation will survive and if death should come to many of us, death is not the end.” revolves around courage.
+It suggests that bravery means acting despite fear, making it relatable to many people's experiences.

 Theme